-4.7.2.1 Provide advice that:

-- (a) minimises contact between the worker and the substance; - (b) prevents handling of incompatible substances; and - (c) minimises the release of the substance to the environment. - 4.7.2.2 Include general warnings on what practices to avoid or restrict.
+- 4.7.2.1 Provide advice that: - (a) minimises contact between the worker and the substance; (isn't it too vague ? the intention is not to repeat here what we will have in 4.8.5. but we suppose that the intention is to propose technical measures when handling the substance such as measures to prevent aerosol and dust generation, local and general ventilation,..., could we precise it ?) - (b) prevents handling of incompatible substances; and - (c) minimises the release of the substance to the environment. - 4.7.2.2 Include general warnings on what practices to avoid or restrict.